Deba-Nick/Customer-Churn-Prediction/README.md

 XGBoost

 📁 Dataset:
-A telecom customer churn dataset (uploaded in the repository)
+A telecom customer churn dataset (created using Numpy in collab)